We Are Glitter

-We Are Glitter is a remix album by English electronic duo Goldfrapp.
-It was released in North America on 17 October 2006 by Mute Records.
+We Are Glitter is a remix album by English electronic duo Goldfrapp, released on 17 October 2006 by Mute Records.
+Initially released exclusively in North America, the album has since been released digitally worldwide.
 The album features remixes of songs from the band's third studio album, Supernature (2005), many of which were previously unavailable in North America.

 Chart performance

 We Are Glitter debuted at number eight on the US Billboard Top Electronic Albums chart on 4 November 2006, spending four weeks on the chart.
 The album also peaked at number forty-eight on both the Billboard Top Heatseekers and Top Independent Albums charts.